-Southside High School (HSH), Dinwiddie, Virginia has as its origin the Dinwiddie Normal and Industrial School.
-For many years this was the only high school in Dinwiddie County for Negroes.
+Southside High School (SHS), Dinwiddie, Virginia has as its origin the Dinwiddie Normal and Industrial School.
+For many years this was the only high school in Dinwiddie County for blacks.
 This school took pupils from the elementary grades through high school.
 Students had to pay a small tuition fee to attend since it was owned and operated by the African Methodist Episcopal Zion Church.

 This school served somewhat as an orphanage for homeless and underprivileged children from various northern states.
 After completing the four years high school course, students received a two year teaching certificate.
 Many taught in this and other counties under this plan.